11 Most Endangered Historic Places

 Malcolm X – Ella Little-Collins House

 Built in 1874, this modest structure is the last known surviving boyhood home of Malcolm X. He shared the house with his half sister, Ella Little-Collins, whose son is the current owner.
-Largely vacant for over 30 years, plans are in development to rehabilitate and reuse the deteriorating property.
-In partnership with Historic Boston, Rodnell Collins dreams of preserving Malcolm X’s legacy by transforming the house into living quarters for graduate students who are studying African American history, social justice, or civil rights.
+Owner Rodnell Collins dreams of preserving Malcolm X’s legacy by transforming the house into a cultural space for African American history, social justice, and civil rights.

 Rehabilitate the long-overlooked residence of one of America’s most notable human rights activists.